Home movies have been with us for over half a century now.

-But the odds that a shipping service such as UPS or Fed Ex would lose a trackable package, with your video enclosed, is probably about the same as that local video transfer business burning down, while your film was in their posession.
+But the odds that a shipping service such as UPS or Fed Ex would lose a traceable package, with your video enclosed, is probably about the same as that local video transfer business burning down, while your film was in their possession.

 Costco uses this same service.
 In my area Costco is cheaper, but Costoco is an hour away for me.
 So I go to Walgreens.

-To convert VHS Tapes to DVD takes some planning and questioning, but in the end it is a tremendous relief to have all your precious family videos transfered to an electronic format.
+To convert VHS Tapes to DVD takes some planning and questioning, but in the end it is a tremendous relief to have all your precious family videos transferred to an electronic format.